-- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions for the further development of wetland, Reed swamp, wet woodland and fen habitats on shallow cutaway peats, along with management of existing wetlands. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
+- Meeting conditions of the IPC licence; - Stabilisation or improvement in water quality parameters (e.g. suspended solids); - Environmental stabilisation. - Optimising hydrological conditions for the further development of embryonic Sphagnum-rich peat forming communities, wetland, Reed swamp, wet woodland and fen habitats on shallow cutaway peats, along with management of existing wetlands. - Rehabilitation will support the National Policies on Climate Action and GHG mitigation by maintaining and enhancing the current residual peat storage capacity of the bog (locking the carbon into the ground).
 It is expected that the bog will have reduced emissions (reduced source) as it develops naturally functioning wetland and peatland habitats.
-It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021. - Optimising hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future.
+It will also support Ireland's commitments towards Water Framework Directive and the National River Basin Management Plan 2018-2021.